-Wayde van Niekerk is the uncontested 400-metre Olympic champion and world record holder.
+Wayde van Niekerk is an uncontested 400-metre Olympic champion and world record holder.
 The track and field champion from South Africa has been sprinting into the record books and the highest podiums in the world.
 This long trek would not have been possible without patience, humility and dedication.

 ‘I am personally always physically chasing time to make myself better, to improve as an athlete.
 In the end, time means progress for me.
 I don’t think I have any limits.
 As long as I’m in good health and I stay motivated, I’ll keep going faster.’